nedcut/ML-final/README.md

 I want to deepen my understanding of implementing neural networks from scratch in torch, particularly around the practical challenges of training on small datasets (regularization, class imbalance, overfitting).
 I also want to learn how to build a clean data pipeline that scrapes, cleans, and aligns data from multiple sources and formats.
 On the ML theory side, I'm interested in exploring when neural networks actually help over logistic regression and whether ordinal structure in the target variable can be exploited.

 ### Maddy

+I am excited to get a better understanding of time series modeling in a machine learning context and learn how incorporating lagged weather variables will impact model performance.
+This project will give me exposure to scraping and cleaning data, and creating a pipeline that will merge the data from different sources accurately and completely.
+I want to get more experience tuning neural networks and comparing a more complicated model to a simpler linear regression model.

 ## Risk Statement